Check out this unique – and tasty – strawberry ceviche avocado boats recipe from our friend Kendra Cordoza at Paleo Pazarazzi!

 March is National Nutrition Month — the perfect time for an awesome giveaway – and to challenge yourself to up the ante on your daily nutrition.
 California strawberries are the perfect choice to boost everyday nutrition, since eating just eight strawberries a day can support brain and heart health, help manage diabetes and reduce the risk of some cancers.
 To help show how easy and delicious it is to enjoy one cup (eight strawberries) a day, we’ve called in the nutrition experts: registered dietitians Regan Miller Jones and Christy Wilson to share with you their strawberry creations so you can share with your family.

 Fresh or frozen, CA strawberries are a versatile fruit that can help you keep your healthy-eating resolutions in check.
 Available year-round and delicious in both sweet and savory dishes, strawberries offer a nutritional boost to any meal of the day.
+Look through for a healthy recipe roundup to keep you on top of your nutritional kick!

 For the New Year, we’ve enlisted four of our RD ambassadors − Regan Jones, Jenna Braddock, Robin Plotkin, and Caroline Kaufman − to create a roundup of #FreshorFrozen CA strawberry healthy recipe hacks that are perfect for the whole family, from breakfast to dessert.